finbourne/lusid-sdk-python-preview/sdk/docs/StructuredResultDataApi.md

 # **upsert_structured_result_data**
 > UpsertStructuredDataResponse upsert_structured_result_data(scope, request_body)

-[EXPERIMENTAL] Upsert structured result data
+[BETA] Upsert structured result data

 Create or update one or more structured result data items in a particular scope.
 An item is updated if it already exists  and created if it does not.
 In the request, each data item must be keyed by a unique correlation ID.
 This ID is ephemeral and not stored by LUSID.
 It serves only to easily identify each data item in the response.
 The response returns both the collection of successfully created or updated data items, as well as those that failed.
 For each failure, a reason is provided.
 It is important to check the failed set for any unsuccessful results.